Airbnb Just Revealed It Will Give Hosts' Information To The Chinese Government Without Notice

 "We’re committed to doing all we can to keep our hosts and guests informed about our work in China and we recently updated our hosts about our requirements under the law."

-During China's annual parliament session, which took place for two weeks earlier this month, Airbnb cancelled all bookings and removed all listings.
-Searching for an Airbnb in China before March 30 gave the message: "Due to external circumstances, homes in Beijing are unavailable through March 30."
+During China's annual Parliament session, which took place for two weeks earlier this month, Airbnb canceled all bookings and removed all listings.
+Searches for an Airbnb in China before March 30 brought up the message: "Due to external circumstances, homes in Beijing are unavailable through March 30."

-Some Weibo users expressed regret at Airbnb's decision, which was dubbed by someone as "scary".
+Some Weibo users expressed regret at Airbnb's decision, which was dubbed by someone as "scary."

 One Weibo user who posted the entire Airbnb email said they were "so tired...See you again if it's meant to be, Airbnb."